+'''

 GET /tasks?include=project&sort=project.name&filter[project.name]=someProject

+'''

 Internally QuerySpec holds the value for a given resource type.
 If parameters for other resource types, multiple QuerySpec instances are used.
 Repositories are then accessed with the QuerySpec matching the repository.
-The QuerySpec for a particular resource type can be obtained with QuerySpec.getRelatedSpec(Class) on the root QuerySpec.
+The QuerySpec for a particular resource type can be obtained with

-5.8.
+5.11.
 URL Mapping

 The mapping of request parameters to QuerySpec and back is implemented by QuerySpecUrlMapper.
 With DefaultQuerySpecUrlMapper there is a default implementation that follows the JSON:API specification and recommendations and introduces some further defaults as documented in the previous sections (like the filter operators) where the recommendations do not go far enough.
 The used QuerySpecUrlMapper can be obtained from CrnkBoot.getUrlMapper() and CrnkClient.getUrlMapper().
 Matching setter allow to setup a custom implementation.

 DefaultQuerySpecUrlMapper comes with a number of customization options: